octodemo/github-craftwork-azure/instructions/readme.md

 A GitHub account, an Azure account (see below) and a browser are the only mandatory requirements.

-**Please note**: For the Azure DevOps Pipelines integration to work, only a GitHub Account is needed.
-However for the Azure Function Apps deployment to work, you are going to need a separate Microsoft Azure account with a free subscription.
+**Please note**: For the Azure DevOps Pipelines integration to work, a GitHub Account and a Microsoft account are needed.
+However for the Azure Function Apps deployment to work, you are going to need a Microsoft Azure account with a free subscription.

 ## Instructions

-Ensure you have a working GitHub account, and [an Azure account with an active subscription](https://signup.azure.com ) (a free trial is available during signup – a phone number and a credit card are **required** although [no money will be exchanged](https://azure.microsoft.com/en-gb/offers/ms-azr-0044p/)).
+Ensure you have a working GitHub account, a Microsoft account, and [an Azure account with an active subscription](https://signup.azure.com ) (a free trial is available during signup – a phone number and a credit card are **required** although [no money will be exchanged](https://azure.microsoft.com/en-gb/offers/ms-azr-0044p/)).

 ## Step 1.
-Fork repository and install Pipelines
+Fork repository and enable Issues

 1. Log in to your GitHub account
 2. Fork this repository: https://github.com/octodemo/github-craftwork-azure